rc-postcard/rc-postcard/README.md

 ## Other tools
 TODO: make tools to make postcard management easier

 ## TODO before launch
 - disclaimer
-- add text on back of postcard
-- metadata on address (rc id)
-- metadata on postcards (to, from rc id)
-- store postcards with recipient
 - credit users?

 ## Bonus